Generalizing Lusztig's total positivity: Abstract

 \section{Abstract}

-We introduce the notion of $\Theta$-positivity in real simple Lie groups.
+We introduce the notion of $\Theta$-positivity in real semisimple Lie groups.
 This notion at the same time generalizes Lusztig's total positivity in split real Lie groups and invariant orders in Lie groups of Hermitian type.
-We show that there are four families of Lie groups which admit $\Theta$-positive structures, and investigate basic properties of $\Theta$-positivity.
+We show that there are four families of simple Lie groups which admit $\Theta$-positive structures and investigate fundamental properties of $\Theta$-positivity.
+We define and describe the positive and nonnegative unipotent semigroups and show that they give rise to a notion of positive $n$-tuples in flag varieties.